tahayparker/CSInternalsGuide/content/pages/project-file.md

       Use a good quality printer.
 The print should be clear and readable.

-If your parent's company has a printer, try asking if they can print.
+If you  r parent's company has a printer, try asking if they can print.
 Otherwise, go to a stationery shop.
 Bargain as much as you can.
 Should be around 1 AED for 5 pages or so.

 Once you have printed the file, bind it.
 Spiral binding is the only binding accepted.
 Color should be as decided by your teacher.